angular/angular/aio/content/guide/architecture.md

 <div class="alert is-helpful">

-  For the sample app that this page describes, see the <live-example></live-example>.
+  For the sample application that this page describes, see the <live-example></live-example>.
 </div>

 ## Modules

 Angular *NgModules* differ from and complement JavaScript (ES2015) modules.
 An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
 An NgModule can associate its components with related code, such as services, to form functional units.

-Every Angular app has a *root module*, conventionally named `AppModule`, which provides the bootstrap mechanism that launches the application.
-An app typically contains many functional modules.
+Every Angular application has a *root module*, conventionally named `AppModule`, which provides the bootstrap mechanism that launches the application.
+An application typically contains many functional modules.

 Like JavaScript modules, NgModules can import functionality from other NgModules, and allow their own functionality to be exported and used by other NgModules.
 For example, to use the router service in your app, you import the `Router` NgModule.